roderik/bigchaindb/docs/source/drivers-clients/http-client-server-api.rst

 There are other configuration settings related to the web server (serving the HTTP API).
 In particular, the default is for the web server socket to bind to `localhost:9984` but that can be changed (e.g. to `0.0.0.0:9984`).
 For more details, see the "server" settings ("bind", "workers" and "threads") in :doc:`the section about BigchainDB Configuration Settings <../server-reference/configuration>`.

-The HTTP API currently exposes two endpoints, one to get information about a specific transaction, and one to push a new transaction to the BigchainDB cluster.

 .. http:get:: /transactions/{tx_id}

    Get the transaction with the ID ``tx_id``.